nla-group/classix/README.md

 The data point 2000 is in group 10, which has been merged into cluster 1.
 There is no path of overlapping groups between these clusters.
 ```
+#### Example 2.

 Besides, CLASSIX allows the dataframes input and explain the corresponding index, we give an example as below.
 Similarly, first step is to generate data and apply CLASSIX.
+For simplicity, we just use 5 data objects to illustrate.

 ```Python
 X, _ = make_blobs(n_samples=5, centers=2, n_features=2, cluster_std=1.5, random_state=1)